 I had a caller on the Ask the Podcast Coach show who was very excited about starting a podcast (we've all been there) but couldn't really say WHAT his podcast was going to be about.
 Many of us have been in Michael's shoes and we focus on the tools of podcasting.
 We ask about microphones and wordpress themes.
 We ask about promotional tools like twitter and facebook.
 The problem is we don't have a podcast yet.
 We have nothing to record.
 We have nothing to upload.Podcasting starts with content.
 So if you are in this boat ( I want to podcast, but I'm not sure about what).
 I would recommend listening to the episode where I talk about getting your podcast in sync with your goals and then write down 10 topics for 10 episodes.
 This will help you identify if you are really ready to start a podcast.

 Don't get distracted by the tools.
 The tools you will use to distribute your content.
 They are worthless without the content.
 Make the content first, then start working toward how to distribute the podcast.
 Don't look at distribution, and then figure out what you're going to create.

 Podcast Rewind [21:10]

 I appeared on the Timelines of Success Podcast with Bill Conrad.

 Why You Don't Use Your Web Host as a Media Host [30:00]

-Luckily, Ralph contacted myself and a representative from Libsyn and we switched his media to a media server and now instead of spending $150 a month, Ralph is spending $20.
+Luckily, Ralph contacted me and a representative from Libsyn and we switched his media to a media server and now instead of spending $150 a month, Ralph is spending $20.
 Had this continued, there is a good chance his website company would shut him down.
-At that point you've developed a nice audience only to have your reputation tarnished by trying to save a few bucks.
+At that point, you've developed a nice audience only to have your reputation tarnished by trying to save a few bucks.